dotnet/AspNetCore.Docs/aspnetcore/security/key-vault-configuration.md

 ## Troubleshooting
 When the application fails to load configuration using the provider, the logged error message will indicate the problem.
 The following general conditions can prevent configuration from loading:
 * The application has not been configured correctly in Azure Active Directory.
-* The key vault doen't exist in Azure Key Vault.
+* The key vault doesn't exist in Azure Key Vault.
 * The application has not been authorized to access the key vault.
 * The access policy doesn't include `Get` and `List` permissions.
 * In the key vault, the configuration data (name-value pair) is incorrectly named, missing, disabled, or expired.